-The single most common reason for a rejected ballot in Colorado is a mismatched signature between your mail-in ballot envelope and the signature on file for you.
+The single most common reason for a rejected ballot in Colorado is a mismatched signature between your mail-in ballot envelope, and the signature on file for you.

 If your ballot is rejected, the county you will live in is required to notify you — within three days of your voting date — by email or snail mail (some counties will even send you a text) of how to fix the error.
 But, it’s true that people get busy, the letters can seem confusing and notifications just get missed.

-So the question is, can you check to see what the signature on your voter file looks like, to make sure your mail-in ballot isn’t rejected?
+Can you check to see what the signature on your voter file looks like, to make sure your mail-in ballot isn’t rejected?

 Short answer: It may depend on your county, but statewide, “there’s not an easy way to see what signature is on your voter file,” said Peg Perl, Elections Director for Arapahoe County.